dekkerlab/cworld-dekker/README.md

 yum install libgd
 ```

-Download the project.
+### building and installing `cworld`:

+Once the environment with dependencies is all taken care of,
+download the `cworld` project:

 Grab the latest stable release
 ```
 https://github.com/blajoie/cworld-dekker/releases
 ```

-or clone the git project
+OR clone the git project
 ```
 [ssh] - git clone git@github.com:blajoie/cworld-dekker.git
 [https] - git clone https://github.com/blajoie/cworld-dekker.git
 ```

-To install the module:
+Change directory to the `cworld-dekker` and install the `Perl` module:
 ```
 perl Build.PL
 ./Build